Wercton/HackerRank_Problems/README.md

-# hackerrank_python
+# HackerRank_Problems
-My submits to the programming problems proposed at https://www.hackerrank.com/
+My submission to the programming problems proposed at https://www.hackerrank.com/

 **basic_data_types.py**
   - simple_list_maker() # prints all x, y, z list combinations in which the sum is not n